Destiny: Ancient Greek philosophy

+Modern philosophy

 In common usage, destiny and fate are synonymous, but with regard to 19th-century philosophy, the words gained inherently different meanings.

 For Arthur Schopenhauer, destiny was just a manifestation of the Will to Live, which can be at the same time living fate and choice of overrunning fate, by means of the Art, of the Morality and of the Ascesis.

 For Friedrich Nietzsche, destiny keeps the form of Amor fati (Love of Fate) through the important element of Nietzsche's philosophy, the "will to power" (der Wille zur Macht), the basis of human behavior, influenced by the Will to Live of Schopenhauer.
 But this concept may have even other senses, although he, in various places, saw the will to power as a strong element for adaptation or survival in a better way.
 Nietzsche eventually transformed the idea of matter as centers of force into matter as centers of will to power as humanity's destiny to face with amor fati.
 The expression Amor fati is used repeatedly by Nietzsche as acceptation-choice of the fate, but in such way it becomes even another thing, precisely a "choice" destiny.

 Determinism is a philosophical concept often confused with fate.
 It can be defined as the notion that all intents/actions are causally determined by the culminations of an agent's existing circumstances; simply put, everything that happens is determined by things that have already happened.
-Determinism differs from fate in that it is never conceived as being a spiritual, religious, nor astrological notion; fate is typically thought of as being "given" or "decreed" while determinism is "caused."
-Influential philosophers like Robert Kane, Thomas Nagel, Roderick Chisholm, and A.J.
-Ayer have written about this notion.
+Determinism differs from fate in that it is never conceived as being a spiritual, religious, nor astrological notion; fate is typically thought of as being "given" or "decreed" while determinism is "caused".
+Influential philosophers like Robert Kane, Thomas Nagel, Roderick Chisholm, and A. J. Ayer have written about this notion.

+Eastern Philosophy

+Ming yun

+Ming yun (命運) is a concept of the personal life and destiny in the Chinese folk religion.
+Ming means 'life', 'right', or 'destiny', and yun means 'circumstance' or 'individual choice'.
+Mìng is given and influenced by Tian 'heaven', akin to the Mandate of Heaven of monarchs as identified by Mencius.
+Ming yun is thus perceived as being both fixed, flexible, and open-ended.